susanpallmann/shadow-2.0/story/README.md

 legs to jump over a boulder.
 We don't want to overwhelm the player yet, as the mechanic of absorbing abilites and letting them cool down is going to be a little complex as it is.

+Writing down a random idea: maybe player holds down a key to absorb abilities?

 ## Surprises